sho-luv/track-it_decrypt/README.md

 </p>

 # track-it_decrypt.py
-This is a tool the decrypts Track-It passwords that are encrypted with a fixed key and IV ("NumaraIT") using the DES algorithm
+This tool decrypts Track-It passwords that are encrypted with a fixed key and IV ("NumaraIT") using the DES algorithm

 ## Notes:
         BMC Track-It! uses the known iv and key value: 'NumaraTI'.
 This allows